Dre Campbell Farm

 9. Peppermint Oil

-Applying peppermint oil around gophers’ entry locations can also effectively repel them.
+Applying peppermint oil around gophers’ entry locations may help repel them.
 You can apply the solution with rags, sponges, and even a few cotton balls.

 You can also mix peppermint oil with water to create a homemade gopher-repellent spray.
 Apply it in and around your garden.